AntigenPlus/ap-docs/user-guide/operation.md

 information, see page 30.

-Your currently selected cells may also be called up in a Results Worksheetby by either clicking Open Worksheet at the bottom of the Search screen,or going to the Panel menu and choosing **Results Worksheet**.
+Your currently selected cells may also be called up in a Results Worksheetby by either clicking Open Worksheet at the bottom of the Search screen, or going to the Panel menu and choosing **Results Worksheet**.
 In the Results Worksheet, you may enter and evaluate your test results.
 For more information about entering and evaluating test results, see page 33.